BinomialLLC/basis_universal/README.md

 After building, the native command line tool used to create, validate, and transcode/unpack .KTX2/.basis files is `bin/basisu`.

+Note we use C++17 for compiling the software.
+Anything else is still too new for us.
+A newer C++ version may work, but we cannot guarantee it (i.e. you're on your own).

 Building (WASM WASI)
 --------------------